 The Harley School has a community service requirement for all classes, from Nursery through Grade 12.
 The teachers and/or children choose a developmentally-appropriate endeavor to help children realize their role in making the world a better place and to give back to their local and global communities.

 The Supplementary Support Program (SSP) offers extra help for students with learning needs or differences.
-Linda Epstein and Marilyn Fenster are the Lower School SSP teachers.
+Marilyn Fenster and Christina Kerr are the Lower School SSP teachers.
 Classroom teachers refer students to SSP teachers through the Division Head.
-Shelli Reetz is the counselor for Lower School.
+Mary Pat Cleary is the counselor for Lower School.
 In addition, she holds morning coffees with Terry Smith for parents a few times per year to discuss behavioral and developmental questions.
 She is available to meet with parents who have specific questions or concerns.

 Beginning in Grade 3, children are assigned homework on a regular basis.
 It is helpful and recommended that a child have a quiet place to work, undisturbed, with sufficient time allotted to do a good job.
 If a homework assignment seems too difficult for your child, please send the teacher a note.
 Students in Grade 4 use a Harley homework planner.
 This tool helps teach organizational skills necessary for successful homework completion.